Brookhaven reverses vote to prohibit gated community

 The Brookhaven City Council Nov.
 14 unanimously voted to reverse a decision it made last month to prohibit a developer from building a gated community on Pine Cone Lane.
-The decision to do so was after the city attorney said the city would likely lose if sued by the developer.
+The decision came after the city attorney said the city would likely lose if sued by the developer.

 The City Council then voted to approve the development as originally approved by the Planning Commission.